matthieu-beteille/redux-data-fx/README.md

 }
 ```

-The 'fetch-some-data' action is what we call an effectful action, it updates the state and returns a description of some side effects to run as a result (here an http call).
+The action 'fetch-some-data' is what we call an effectful action, it updates the state and returns a description of some side effects to run (here an http call).

 As you probably have understood already, if we want to run some side effects we need to return the result of the `fx` function (```from 'redux-data-fx'```) called with your app new state and a data structure describing the side effects you want to perform.